 There are many ways to make a custom shirt yourself using stencils, but this one is by far the easiest!
-We’re going to be using reverse stencils for this, so let’s learn all about them.
+We’re using a reverse pumpkin stencil for this project.

 Reverse stencils are essentially the part of a traditional stencil that gets cut out.
 They won’t have a rectangular border around the design.

 While they aren’t always as widely applicable as a traditional stencil, they still have plenty of uses.
 If you would like to make your own reverse stencil, you can order a custom one.

 - A reverse stencil (we used these pumpkins from our Halloween collection)

 - Dark-colored cotton t-shirt

 This project is safest to do outside to save yourself from the smell of bleach as well as protecting any fabric you have inside.
 Bleach will instantly change the color of most fabrics it touches.
 Play it safe and wear clothes that you wouldn’t mind getting permanently discolored if you happen to spill.

 We used a rectangular piece of cardboard inside the shirt to protect the back of it from getting bleached.
 Lay the shirt flat on your work surface and smooth out any wrinkles.

 We will be using a mix of bleach and water for this project.
 Mix a 1:1 ratio of bleach and water and pour it into a spray bottle.
 Instead of pouring directly from a big jug of bleach, you can use a smaller vessel to pour the liquid into first (like a measuring cup).

 Give your bottle a few spritzes to make sure it is working correctly.
 We are looking for the spray to be misty.